cairo-book/cairo-book/src/ch04-04-traits-in-cairo.md

 # Traits in Cairo

 Traits specify functionality blueprints that can be implemented.
-The specification includes a set of function signatures containing type annotations for parameters and return value.
+The blueprint specification includes a set of function signatures containing type annotations for the parameters and return value.
+This sets a standard to implement the specific functionality.

 ## Defining a Trait

 To define a trait, you use the keyword `trait` followed by the name of the trait in `PascalCase` then the function signatures in a pair of curly braces.

-Here's what a simple trait declaration looks like.
+For example, let's say that we have multiple structs representing shapes.
+We want our application to be able to perform geometry operations on these shapes, So we define a trait `ShapeGeometry` that contains a blueprint to implement geometry operations on a shape like this,

 ```rust
 trait ShapeGeometry {